A Proof of Ramanujan's Classic $\pi$ Formula: Elliptic Integrals, Theta Functions, and Hypergeometric Series

-\end{definition} \begin{proposition} For $k\in \left[0,\frac{1}{\sqrt{2}}\right]$, we have the following: \end{proposition} \begin{proof} For (31), recall Kummer's identity, which states Set $z=k^2$, so $1-z=1-k^2=\left(k'\right)^2$.
-Also, set $a=b=1/4$, so we obtain the following (we will be working with the $q$-Pochhammer symbol here although it will be formally defined in Definition \ref{q pocchammer symbol}): By considering the series expansion of $K$ in (7), one can deduce that (31) holds.
+Set $z=k^2$, so $1-z=1-k^2=\left(k'\right)^2$.
+Also, set $a=b=1/4$, so we obtain the following (we will be working with the $q$-shifted factorial here although it will be formally defined in Definition \ref{q shifted factorial}): By considering the series expansion of $K$ in (\ref{eqn: K and E integrals}), one can deduce that the first identity holds.